Tapestry and Stained Glass Window

 Designed by Yael Lurie and woven by Jean Pierre Larochette, this tapestry was dedicated on January 18, 1991.
 Measuring four feet high by fourteen feet wide, this woven art graces the Sunnyvale Public Library's Technology Center.

-'Allegorical Landscape: The Library as a Century of Learning in the Community'
+'Allegorical Landscape: The Library as a Center of Learning in the Community'

 Stained Glass Window